Workers' Compensation

 Helping Injured Workers File Claims and Appeal Denials

-Workers’ compensation provides benefits for Missouri employees injured on the job while performing work-related duties.
-If you were harmed, you might be entitled to financial recovery to take care of medical costs and lost wages because of your disability.
+Workers’ compensation provides essential benefits for Missouri employees injured on the job while performing work-related duties.
+If you were harmed, you might be entitled to financial recovery to take care of medical costs and lost wages due to your disability.
 You must file a claim as soon as possible.
 Otherwise, your eligibility may be affected.
-The amount of your benefits and the length of time you receive them depends on the severity of your injury.
+The amount of your benefits and the length of time you receive them depend on the severity of your injury.
 There is also a possibility that your request will be denied, which can make it difficult to get the care you need.
 Fortunately, you can appeal the decision.
 Whether you are filing an initial workers’ compensation claim or disputing a denial, have an attorney help you through your case.

 At Henry, Williams & Kinder, P.C., our West Plains workers’ compensation lawyers deliver high-quality legal representation.
 We understand how crucial it is for injured employees to get financial benefits and the medical care and rest they need to recover from harm suffered while on the clock.
 That is why we assist with every stage of the claims process.

-Contact us at (800) 526-1949 today to set up a free consultation.
+Contact us at (800) 526-1949 today to set up a free consultation with our West Plains workers' comp lawyers.

 Workers’ compensation is benefits paid to employees who suffer a workplace injury.
 In Missouri, employers with 5 or more workers are required to carry workers’ compensation insurance, with some exceptions.